nozer/guides/angular-style-guide-for-vdsr-app.md

 some interactions
-on the user interface, will cause changes in a store, then you must create a factory service in the `actions/` directory and trigger the relevant event from a method
+on the user interface, will cause changes in a store, then you must create a factory service in the `actions/` directory (henceforth `action service`) and trigger the relevant event from a method
-(henceforth `action method`) in that factory service so that the stores listening to this event can update their data.
+(henceforth `action method`) in that action service so that the stores listening to this event can update their data.
+Only exception is the tc3Proxy service, which is located in `services/`, that acts as `action service` as well as api.
 - Action file name should end with `-actions.js` suffix (i.e. `user-actions.js`) and service name must be camelCased (i.e. `userActions`).
 - The `action method` must return a promise (if doing async work).